treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 True
 ```

-Technically Python compares the unicode code point (which is what [ord][] does) for these characters and that happens to be the same as the ASCII value for ASCII characters.
+Technically Python compares the Unicode code point (which is what [ord][] does) for these characters and that happens to be the same as the ASCII value for ASCII characters.

 The rules for ordering strings are:

-1. Compare the n-th characters of each string (starting with the first) using `==`; if they're equal, repeat this step with the next character
+1. Compare the n-th characters of each string (starting with the first character, index `0`) using the `==` operator; if they're equal, repeat this step with the next character
-2. For unequal characters, find the character with the lower code point and declare its string "less than" the other
+2. For two unequal characters, take the character that has the lower code point and declare its string "less than" the other
 3. If all characters are equal, the strings are equal
 4. If one string runs out of characters during step 1 (one string is a "prefix" of the other), the shorter string is "less than" the longer one

-The ordering algorithm Python uses might seem complicated, but it's very similar to the ordering algorithm used in dictionaries; not Python dictionaries but [physical dictionaries][dictionary] (those things we used before the Internet existed).
+The ordering algorithm Python uses for strings might seem complicated, but it's **very similar to the ordering algorithm used in dictionaries**; not Python dictionaries but [physical dictionaries][dictionary] (those things we used before the Internet existed).
 We give precedence to the first characters when ordering words in dictionaries and if one word is a prefix of another, it comes first.